-City Warehouse

-- Is the good available in the City warehouse? - A warehouse order requisition is entered from ePro using the internal catalog.

-City-wide Price Agreement

-- •Is the good or service available on a City-wide Price Agreement? - •Purchasing enters in multiple price agreements annually.
-Users simply enter an order from ePro using the internal catalog or a special request.
-These orders are labeled City Contract POs (formerly PORs).
+- 1. City Warehouse - a.
+Is the Good available in the City Warehouse? - b.
+If yes, a warehouse order requisition is entered from ePro using the internal catalog.
+Click here to get to the ePro ordering page. - 2.
+Price Agreements - a.
+Is the good or service available on an established City-Wide Price Agreement? - b.
+Purchasing enters into multiple price agreements.
+Users can simply enter an order from ePro using an internal catalog or a special request.
+These orders are labeled City Contract POs (formerly named PORs and CROs).
+Click here to get to the ePro ordering page.

-Purchasing strives to enter into as many City-wide Price Agreements as necessary.
-This allows Departments to order directly from these agreements and for a more efficient purchase.
+Purchasing strives to enter into as many City-Wide Price Agreements as necessary.
+This allows Departments to order directly from these agreements and allow for a more efficient purchase.
 However, there are times when either Purchasing or a City Department has not identified a good or service in need and therefore, has not had the opportunity to set up City-wide Price Agreements.
 In that case, a determination of a proper procurement methodology for the purchase is needed.